It was my friend’s fault.

 And I discovered I’m partial to watercolour botanical illustrations.

 My walls called for apples.
+And flowers.
 And trees.
 And the birds that nest in the trees.

 A pair of blue wrens answered the call from a quiet corner of the markets.